 The Invention Process

 Start with concepts you want to evoke, not specific words.
 List the feelings, ideas, and associations your brand should trigger.
 "Speed," "precision," "innovation," "trust" - whatever matters to your positioning.
+If you'd rather work with real words instead of building from scratch, compound domain names offer a middle ground between invented and descriptive.

 Find roots that connect to these concepts.
 Latin and Greek dictionaries (free online) map concepts to historical word forms.
 Combine prefixes, roots, and suffixes in different arrangements.
 Generate dozens of candidates before narrowing down.